BITGIN/bitgin-api-docs/README.md

 | addresses | string array | required | Specify BITGIN address corresponding to user_id|
 | amount | float | required |Amount of mine share for the address|

+> NOTE: The sum of amount must be the same as the txid amount.
+>

 ##### Response Format